walbourn/mythosengine/MythOS95/Source/Escher/Edit/readme.txt

  Notes by: Chuck Walbourn

- Last Updated: September 16, 1996
+ Last Updated: May 21, 1997

  Escher Terrain Editor - MFC Application

  Changes for this release --------------------------------------------------

- Version 1.41
+ Version 2.00

- o Added support for compressed texture export.
+ o Updated for new floating point data formats.

+ o Fixed import bug with smoothed vs. flat normal computation